1.Publications Group- Group leader: Alan Eade Brook House, School Hill, Histon tel 232296

 Early projects included the restoration of the wrought iron surround to the Blacksmith’s Grave, the circular George V Jubilee seat at School Hill (subsequently replaced by Histon Parish Council), the Histon Giant’s grave and the Pump on Histon Green.
 In July 2009, as part of the Society’s 30th anniversary celebrations, a plaque to commemorate the site of the former Impington Hall and its connection with Percheron Close was unveiled.

 A further plaque was unveiled on Impington Lane commemorating William Unwin, Seedsman in 2012 as part of the Feast celebrations.

-Led by the H&I PC Environmental Group work continues on restoring the cast iron street signs, the service building on the Mill Lane Burial Ground, the agricultural lift pump at New Road Recreation Ground and completion of the rebuilding of the crossing keeper’s hut which formerly stood opposite Histon Railway Station.
+Led by the H&I PC Environmental Group work continues on the agricultural lift pump at New Road Recreation Ground.

 4. Environmental Group Until recently this Group concerned themselves with the preservation of open green spaces, the preservation and marking of Public Rights of Way and keeping a watching brief on Planning Applications as well as formulating responses, where appropriate.
 In conjunction with the Cambridgeshire County Council Rural Group, a Beating the Bounds leaflet was published, which was distributed to all local households.
 Public Footpath map-boards were designed and commissioned for Histon and Impington and set up in three prominent locations.
 The Group reforms as needed.
 It organised a successful 12 km Country Walk as part of the Diamond Jubilee Celebrations.
 At the request of the newly formed Histon and Impington Parish Council Planning Sub-committee, a document listing and describing properties of architectural and/or historical interest within the villages was compiled.
 Digital copies are available from our Secretary.